benrpinto/gifBPM/README.md

 * H: Help
 * Q: Quit the program

-Dependencies
+Dependencies:
-Python3
+* Python3
-Recommended to use venv
+* Recommended to use venv
-Recommended to use pip to install packages
+* Recommended to use pip to install packages

 List of packages required (from pip list)

 | Package       | Version   |